mikeycoxon/pwc-addressbook/README.md

 ### Outstanding Bugs
 1. As commented under the App.java file, the user has to hit a RETURN before using any of the commands in the program (happy to get any Stack Overflow links that I haven't seen yet)
+This only seems to happen if you are running it in an IDE, on the commandline is seems to be OK.

 ## Coding Challenge